 - Education expenses, if the child is attending a private school in Germany or Europe (30% of tuition fees up to a maximum of 5.000 euros per year per child)

-- Childcare costs for children under 14 (up to 4.000 euros per year per child)
+- Costs for childcare for children under 14 (up to 4.000 euros per year per child)

 Be aware that many of these categories have limits and strict rules.
 If you are unsure, a tax advisor can help you understand how to make use of exemptions, deductions and allowances to reduce your tax bill.